Hazel-1212/Magic_Tiles/py/README.md

         dwf = cdll.LoadLibrary("libdwf.so")

-## Specification
+## Functions
 1. Connect with FPGA

-**uart.py** is used to interact with FPGA.
+- **uart.py** is used to interact with FPGA.

-We first check device manager to know the port name “COM3” and set the baud rate as 9600 (the same as we design in Verilog).
+- We first check device manager to know the port name “COM3” and set the baud rate as 9600 (the same as we design in Verilog).

-And as Row 11 ~18 in Figure 2-5, we open serial port via giving the info of FPGA UART.

 2. Connect with AD2

 Thankfully, WaveForms SDK has provided sample code for downloader to manage AD2 with Python/C++.

+- **note_rx.py** is used to interact with AD2.

-The main function of AD2 UART is to receive notes when the game starts.
+- The main function of AD2 UART is to receive notes when the game starts.
-Python send ‘R’ to FPGA to request for left-hand notes and ‘r’ to request right-hand notes.

-Another function of AD2 is to detect the random rail number.
+- Another function of AD2 is to detect the random rail number from **module lfsr**.
-There are 4 rails for a hand, and we randomly determine it with **module lfsr**.
 The random rail code is obtained by detecting the high/low level of the DIO[14] and DIO[15] when the new tile is spawned.